Rebornify/study-buddy/README.md

 # Study Buddy

-Study Buddy is an AI-powered chat application that helps students learn and study effectively by engaging with their study materials.
-It allows users to upload their study materials and ask questions, and the AI assistant, powered by OpenAI's Assistants API v2, provides helpful explanations and summaries based on the uploaded content.
+Study Buddy is an AI-powered chat application that helps students learn and study effectively using their own study materials.
+By leveraging OpenAI's Assistants API v2, it provides an interactive learning experience tailored to your uploaded content.

 ## Features

+- Secure user authentication and registration system
-- Upload study materials (PDF, TXT) to a vector store for efficient retrieval and analysis
+- Upload your study materials (PDF, TXT) for AI-assisted learning
-- Create study threads for organizing your learning sessions
+- Organize your learning with personalized study sessions
-- Interact with an advanced AI assistant through a conversational interface
+- Chat with an AI tutor that references your materials
-- Receive explanations and summaries from the uploaded study materials to enhance your understanding
+- Review and continue previous study conversations
-- Intuitive and user-friendly interface powered by Streamlit
+- User-friendly interface built with Streamlit
-- Conversation history and retrieval using MongoDB for seamless continuity of learning
-- Enhanced file management capabilities with efficient vector store integration

 ## Installation